Trans kids' treatment can start younger, new guidelines say

 Critics, including some from within the transgender treatment community, say some clinics are too quick to offer irreversible treatment to kids who would otherwise outgrow their gender-questioning.

-Psychologist Erica Anderson resigned her post as a board member of the World Professional Association for Transgender Health last year after voicing concerns about “sloppy” treatment given to kids without adequate counseling.
+Psychologist Erica Anderson resigned her post as a board member of WPATH last year after voicing concerns about “sloppy” treatment given to kids without adequate counseling.

 She is still a group member and supports the updated guidelines, which emphasize comprehensive assessments before treatment.
 But she says dozens of families have told her that doesn’t always happen.